SoftUni-Internal/interactive-content/EN/10-State-Management/02-NgRx.md

 ## Data Flow

-This simple diagram illustrates the b**asic flow of data in NgRx**.
+This simple diagram illustrates the **basic flow of data in NgRx**.

 [image assetsSrc="state-management(1).png" /]